nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 * Standalone, using a single DK that runs the door lock application.
 * Remotely over the Thread protocol, which requires more devices.

-The remote control testing requires a Matter controller that you can configure either on a PC or mobile device (for remote testing in a network).
+The remote control testing requires a Matter controller that you can configure either on a PC or a mobile device (for remote testing in a network).
 You can enable both methods after :ref:`building and running the sample <matter_lock_sample_remote_control>`.

 .. _matter_lock_sample_network_mode: